Economic and Political Overview

 Economic Indicators

-Iran's unemployment rate reached 9.4% in 2022.
-The IMF estimates that the rate will remain relatively stable in 2023 (9.6%) and in 2024 (9.9%).
+Iran's unemployment rate reached 9.4% in 2023.
+The IMF estimates that the rate will remain relatively stable in 2024 (9.6%) and in 2025 (9.8%).
 The number of people no longer actively seeking work is increasing.
-Years of recession and high inflation have severely challenged household livelihoods and halted poverty reduction trend.
-In 2018/19, the national poverty rate measured at the international poverty line of $5.5 at purchasing power parity (PPP) was 12.3%, up 1.5 percentage points from the previous year.
-Inequality (as measured by the Gini index) was 35.6 points and continued to rise.
-Iran poverty rate for 2019 was 27.60%, a 5.5% increase from 2018.
-The Islamic Republic’s Ministry of Cooperatives, Labor, and Social Welfare has warned of a whopping number of middle-class Iranians plunging into poverty in 2022 (Iran International, February 2023).
+Years of recession and high inflation have severely challenged household livelihoods and halted the poverty reduction trend.
+According to official figures released by the Interior Ministry, around 60% of Iranians live below the relative poverty line.
 According to a report published by ILNA in February 2023, one-third of the country’s population is now living in extreme poverty, after the number almost doubled in one year from 2020 to 2021.
+The country’s GDP per capita (PPP) was estimated at USD 18,261 in 2022 by the World Bank.

 Source: IMF – World Economic Outlook Database , Latest available data